-Professor Lucie Rychetnik is Deputy Director – Research with The Australian Prevention Partnership Centre.
-She is also Adjunct Professor at the School of Medicine at the University of Notre Dame Australia; and Honorary Associate Professor at the School of Public Health at the University of Sydney.
+Professor Lucie Rychetnik is Deputy Director – Research, leading all of the Prevention Centre’s research and capacity building activities.
+She is also an Adjunct Professor at the School of Medicine at the University of Notre Dame Australia, and at the School of Public Health at the University of Sydney.

 She has more than 25 years’ experience in translating research and mobilising knowledge for public health policy and practice; conducting empirical research on the use of evidence in population health, disease prevention and clinical settings; and leading methodological work on evidence synthesis and appraisal for public health decisions.

 Her other areas of interest include the synergies between chronic disease prevention, sustainable development and planetary health.
 From 2016-18 she was based in Geneva, Switzerland during which time she completed further studies in climate change management (via the University of Edinburgh) and contributed to the work of the Global Climate and Health Alliance.
 She is on the Board of the Australian Climate and Health Alliance.

 - A comprehensive approach to Aboriginal and Torres Strait Islander tobacco control